Trieste is a landing helicopter dock (LHD) being built by Fincantieri at its shipyard in Castellammare di Stabia for the Italian Navy.

 The vessel’s cargo space will be accessible via stern and side ramps, while the internal ramps and elevators will support the handling of cargo on-board.

-It will be able to land personnel, vehicles and supplies in ports and poorly equipped areas through on-board vessels such as the small landing craft mechanised (LCM) units, which feature a load capacity of up to 60t.
+It is designed to land personnel, vehicles and supplies in ports and poorly equipped areas through on-board vessels, such as the small landing craft mechanised (LCM) units, which feature a load capacity of up to 60t.

 The ship can launch and recover up to four craft, including LCMs, rigid hull inflatable boats (RHIBs), landing craft air-cushions (LCACs) and landing catamarans (L-CAT) via a flooded basin at the stern of the vessel.

-The armament fitted on-board the ship includes three Oto Melara 76/62 Super Rapid (SR) gun mounts, three Oto Melara KBA 25/80mm cannons and various 12.7mm small calibre guns.
+The armament fitted on-board the ship will include three Oto Melara 76/62 Super Rapid (SR) gun mounts, three Oto Melara KBA 25/80mm cannons and various 12.7mm small calibre guns.

 The ship can also be installed with a vertical launch system (VLS) to facilitate the firing of surface-to-air missiles.

-The flight deck will be equipped with a landing deck to support a range of helicopters such as AW101, or a mix of SH90A and W129D helicopters.
+The flight deck can be equipped with a landing deck to support a range of helicopters, such as AW101, or a mix of SH90A and W129D helicopters.
 The deck will feature up to nine landing spots.

 The amphibious ship will feature more than 1,000 berths to accommodate specialised staff and civilian personnel.

-It will also feature a fully equipped hospital containing operating rooms, radiology and analysis rooms, a dentist's office and rooms to house up to 28 seriously injured patients.
+It will also feature a fully equipped hospital containing operating rooms, radiology and analysis rooms, a dentist’s office and quarters to house up to 28 seriously injured patients.